 To Form the Eyes:

 For the eyes, cut the cardboard strips into 1" wide strips then form it into a circle by rolling the cardboard tightly.
 Once formed secure it with hot glue.
 Gently press the center to make the eye slightly recessed.
 Attach a black bead in the center of the eye using hot glue.
-If you'd like to give the appearance of a pupil add a tiny dab of white paint to each
+If you'd like to give the appearance of a pupil add a tiny dab of white paint to each button/bead.

 Draw a heart on a 4" wide piece of cardboard cut it out, then cut in half to form each wing.
-Gently peel away one layer of the paper to create a textured surface on each wing, then attach the circle flap on each side.
+Gently peel away one layer of the paper to create a textured surface on each wing, then attach

 Fold a small triangle from a leftover piece of cardboard to form a beak, attach it with a dab of glue.